nodejs/node/doc/api/module.md

 Register a module that exports [hooks][] that customize Node.js module resolution and loading behavior.
 See [Customization hooks][].

+All hooks, despite of where they were registered (main thread or worker thread), are loaded and executed in a single shared thread that only serves hooks.
+Therefore any side effect present will affect all threads that use the same hook.

+If global data must be stored in hooks, make sure to scope it using the `thread` property that is present in the context of all customization hooks.

+All worker thread inherits the parent thread hooks chain when created.
+All subsequent modifications in the parent or worker thread do not affect other chains.

 ### `module.syncBuiltinESMExports()`

 <!-- YAML